 Below: The flower cluster as shown far below, can be quite large.
 Note the glandular hair on the flower stalks, flower calyx, and cluster stems.
 The corolla tube extends beyond the calyx teeth as far as the the petals are wide.

 Notes: Wild Blue Phlox is not indigenous to the Garden area.
 Eloise Butler obtained plants for the Garden numerous times, first in 1907 from the Government Reservation (Ft.
 Snelling area), again in 1908 and 1911 from a source in Minnetonka MN; on April 11, 1912 and April 18, 1913 from Groveland Park, Minneapolis.
 On Oct.
 12, 22 and 24, 1914 she planted 500 of the species that she obtained from the grounds of the Catholic Seminary in St. Paul.
 On Oct.
 26, 1916 she planted 51 sourced from Groveland Park in St. Paul MN and more from Minnehaha Park in 1917 and 1920.
 [Only in those days could you obtain plants in that manner.]
-Wild Blue Phlox was listed on Martha Crone's 1951 inventory of plants in the Garden at that time.
-Gardener Cary George added plantings in 1987 and Susan Wilkins in 2005.
+Wild Blue Phlox was listed on Martha Crone's 1951 inventory of plants in the Garden at that time and curiously, she nevers seems to have recorded planting it.
+Gardener Cary George added plantings in 1987 and Susan Wilkins in 2005, 2009, and 2016 near the Shelter.
 Plants are found in the Woodland Garden and in the Fern Grove of the Upland Garden.
 It is native to most counties in the southern half of Minnesota except the far SW.
 Not known north of Morrison and Pine counties.
 In North America it is found from the central plains eastward in the U.S. and in Canada it is found in Ontario and Quebec.

 Minnesota Species: There are two subspecies of P. divaricata.
 The accepted full species name considered native to Minnesota is Phlox divaricata (L.) subsp. laphamii (A.W.
 Wood) Wherry.
 Both the U of M Herbarium and the MN DNR list it as such.
 The other is subsp. divaricata which is native in North America only eastward of the Mississippi Valley.
 The only other two native species of Phlox in Minnesota are Wild Sweet William, P. maculata and Downy (or Prairie) Phlox, P. pilosa.